AbeerAB/Natural-Language-Processing-and-Unsupervised-Learning-Project/README.md

 # Sentiment Analysis in Arabic Articals

-Headline Generation
 ## Introduction:
-The goal of this project is to use Natural Language Processing and Unsupervised Learning models to Generate headlines.
+The goal of this project is to use Natural Language Processing and Unsupervised Learning models to categorize them into sections.
 After refining aproach.
 In this project, we will analyze the articles and categorize them into groups such as political, economic, medical, technological, scientific and geographic articles.

 ## Data description:
 dataset is provided by kaggle website, dataset contains titles and introductions which are arabic text and each artical has numeric unique index.